lennertderyck/custom-elements/README.md

 ```
 This will change the class "collapse-area" to "collapse-area-active", so now you can use selectors to control the behavior.

+### Other tags
+**disabled** Disables interaction with an element by adding various css-classes.
+This element will be faded and won't be clickable.

 ## Add to a html-element
 You can add a class by adding the 'class' attribute to a html-element.
 ```html